 We do not have any manufacturing facilities.
-We have been relying on third parties for the manufacture of the products for preclinical studies and clinical trials and will likely continue to rely on these third parties in the near term for the commercial manufacture of the drug products if they are approved during the initial commercial phase.
+We have been relying on third parties for the manufacture of our product candidates for preclinical studies and clinical trials and will continue to rely on these third parties in the near term for the commercial manufacture of our drug products if they are approved during the initial commercial phase.
 Manufacturing of the API for our product candidates requires a raw material that is derived from a natural source.

-To date, we have obtained naturally-sourced cantharidin directly or indirectly from suppliers based in the People's Republic of China.
+To date, we have obtained naturally-sourced cantharidin directly or indirectly from our supplier based in the People's Republic of China.
 On July 16, 2018, we entered into a Supply Agreement, or the Supply Agreement, with Funing County Development Brucea Javanica Professional Cooperatives, or the Supplier, pursuant to which the Supplier has agreed to supply naturally-sourced cantharidin to us for a specified fixed price.
 Pursuant to the Supply Agreement, the Supplier has agreed that it will not supply cantharidin, any beetles or other raw material from which cantharidin is derived to any other customer in North America, subject to specified minimum annual purchase orders and forecasts.

-Pursuant to the Supply Agreement, we have provided the Supplier with an initial purchase order and may submit additional purchase orders from time to time, so long as the purchase orders are at least six months prior to the proposed delivery date.
+Pursuant to the Supply Agreement, we have provided the Supplier with purchase orders in 2018, 2019, 2021 and 2022 and may submit additional purchase orders from time to time, so long as the purchase orders are at least six months prior to the proposed delivery date.
+As of January 31, 2023, we held inventories of approximately 120,000 finished drug product applicators in various stages of completion and possessed total inventories in a combination of raw cantharidin and converted API adequate to produce over 17 million additional finished drug product applicators in the United States, with additional raw cantharidin already manufactured awaiting shipment.